ghnoob/movies-api/README.md

 yarn build
 ```

-Then you can use [sequelize-cli](https://www.npmjs.com/package/sequelize-cli) (inside the
-docker container) to apply them as usual.
+Then you can use `sequelize-cli` (inside the docker container) to run them as usual.

 ## Info